jewelsofthought/neshama/site/posts/tol/communities.md

 Another is to encourage and facilitate the creation of urban communities.
 This would be more complex, consisting of affinity circles emerging from the ToL network itself.

-The reason for the “original”, which I also term “geographical” or “physical” affinity group, is to enable the communication and decision making aspect of the network to function effectively.
+The reason for the "original", which I also term "geographical" or "physical" affinity group, is to enable the communication and decision making aspect of the network to function effectively.
 However, just as in on the computer, once the internet is functioning, we can create our web of interactions.
 Thus markets can arise and feed one another, business based on others.
 It is like the android system on your phone, on which people have been provided the freedom to write apps to help themselves and others solve a problem that bothers them.
 It will be the same in a true free-market system, one that is controlled by huge interests – whose goal is not to make as much money or control as many resources as possible – but who represent the collective interests of the greater society.

 ## Non-electronic version